Amjad Sabri: Death

 On 22 June 2016, after finishing a morning TV show where his last naat included the words "When I shudder in my dark tomb, dear Prophet, look after me", two motorcyclists opened fire on Sabri's car in Liaquatabad Town, Karachi, critically injuring Sabri, an associate and his driver.
 Sabri was shot twice in the head and once on the ear.
-All of the passengers were then shifted to Abbasi Shaheed Hospital where Sabri died shortly after.
+All of the car passengers were then shifted to Abbasi Shaheed Hospital where Sabri died.
 His assassination occurred near an underpass named after his father.

 Tens of thousands of people attended Amjad Sabri's funeral in Karachi.
 He was buried near the graves of his father Ghulam Farid Sabri and uncle Maqbool Ahmed Sabri at Paposh Qabristan, in Nazimabad.

 Sabri's murder was met with condemnation from many public figures in Pakistan and India, and several protests were organised against the killing.
-Several songs, music videos were made, and articles were published, to pay a tribute to Sabri.
-In addition, Sabri was paid tribute in several shows and award ceremonies in Pakistan.
-Since Sabri's death, several concerts have been held around the world in his tribute.
-In 2016, a Qawal group held a concert in the United States in a tribute to Sabri, which was attended by thousands of people.

 Perpetrators

-Following Sabri's assassination, one of the workers of political party, Muttahida Qaumi Movement (MQM), was arrested by security forces.
-The arrested worker, Shahzad Mullah, admitted that he was responsible for the murder of Amjad Sabri.
-Shahzad Mullah stated that a six-member team was formed, comprising two MQM workers from Liaquatabad, to attack Amjad Sabri.
-He disclosed that Amjad Sabri was not paying extortion to the party, which was the reason for his murder.

-According to local Pakistani media like Dawn News, Tehrik-i-Taliban Pakistan (TTP) also claimed responsibility for killing Amjad Sabri.
+According to local Pakistani media like Dawn News, Tehrik-i-Taliban Pakistan (TTP) claimed responsibility for killing Amjad Sabri.
 The responsibility was claimed by the group's spokesman, Qari Saifullah Mehsud.
 Qari Saifullah Mehsud was later shot dead by an unknown gunman in Khost province of Afghanistan on 29 December 2019.
 Mehsud was a key TTP commander and was among the terrorists most wanted by Pakistan for his involvement in several terror attacks in the country.
 He was previously arrested by U.S. forces in Afghanistan in 2016 but was later released after he spent 14 weeks in jail in Afghanistan.